 Actual people can point her to the right instructional videos, including those showing how to read to her children and address their other needs, and she also learns of events in near-by local libraries.
 With a stronger feeling of connection, Carmela is a little more likely than before to show up with her children in person despite her health challenges

 No instant miracles happen.
 Carmela isn’t reincarnated overnight as a human dynamo.
 But with medical and nutritional guidance from librarians and others—including those experts working for a national digital reference service augmenting local services—she gradually grows more energetic and fit in general.
 Salads and apples replace junk food.
 The library also offers tasty recipes of easy-to-fix Hispanic favorites with less fat and sodium.
 Carmela and Ed acquire the habit of taking their children on weekend strolls.
 Waistlines shrink.
 Pounds melt away.
 Librarians and others from public and nonprofits work closely together to help the Hernandez family.
 A holistic approach reflects the links between healthy bodies and the ability to learn.
 Young Jennifer’s grades improve when Carmela follows up on a juvenile librarian’s suggestion to have her children’s eyes and ears tested.

-Through mental health material distributed through the library system, Carmela also learns about the signs of depression, recognizes them in Ed and participates with him to counseling sessions, both in person and virtual.
+Through mental health material distributed through the library system, Carmela also learns about the signs of depression, recognizes them in Ed and participates with him in counseling sessions, both in person and virtual.